SUNY College at Geneseo

 All other listed readings will be made available through the mycourses.geneseo.edu webpage as pdf files in a folder under the Course Materials Tab.

-Reading assignments are meant to reinforce and compliment the class lectures, images, and discussions and in no way replace them.
+Reading assignments are meant to reinforce, compliment, and provide fodder for the class lectures, images, and discussions and in no way replace them.
 As a rule, there will be no make-up exams except in extenuating and pre-arranged circumstances.
 A 5% per day late penalty, cumulative to 25% per academic week applies to late Diamond book reviews.
 Permission is not required to be late, but all late reviews are subject to the penalty for whatever reason they are late.
 Posters must be turned in the day of the final.

 Grades and Important Dates